 Some of the rates, etc. aren’t available without having an application approved.
 This information was taken from the company’s website and the sample payment plan published there.

-Interestingly, TrustPilot gives Little lake Lending a 4.7 out of 5 rating.
+Interestingly, TrustPilot gives Little Lake Lending a 4.7 out of 5 rating.
 The site lists more than 1,300 reviews for this lender, more than 80% of which are positive.
-When scrolling through the reviews, however, many of them said the exact same things, which feels a little shady.
+Many of the positive reviews are from customers who just had their loans funded and haven’t get been hit with payments.
+Many seem to be satisfied with the lender until they figure out exactly how much they repaid.
+Also, when scrolling through the reviews, many of them said the exact same things, which feels a little shady.

 How to Apply for a Loan From Little Lake Lending